 Areas of Study & Assessment

-Physical chemistry - including atomic structure, amount of substance, bonding, energetics, kinetics, chemical equilibria and Le Chatelier’s principle, thermodynamics, rate equations, the equilibrium constant Kp, electrode potentials and electrochemical cells
+Physical chemistry – atomic structure, amount of substance, bonding, energetics, kinetics, chemical equilibria and Le Chatelier’s Principle, thermodynamics, rate equations, equilibrium constant Kp, electrode potentials and electrochemical cells.

-chemistry, alkanes, halogenoalkanes, alkenes, alcohols, organic analysis, optical isomerism, aldehydes and ketones, carboxylic acids and derivatives, aromatic chemistry, amines, polymers, amino acids, proteins and DNA, organic synthesis, NMR spectroscopy, chromatography
+Organic chemistry – introduction to organic chemistry, alkanes, halogenoalkanes, alkenes, alcohols, organic analysis, optical isomerism, aldehydes and ketones, carboxylic acids and derivatives, aromatic chemistry, amines, polymers, amino acids, proteins and DNA, organic synthesis, NMR spectroscopy, chromatography.

 What Our Students Say

 Chemists conduct experiments to study how elements work in different conditions, test how they mix, and work out what they are made up of right down to the tiniest particle.
 The results can be ground breaking, colourful, explosive, or almost impossible to see.
 Chemists use their experiments and knowledge to develop medicines, foods, fabrics and other materials, from neon lights to shatter-proof glass.
 They also use it to understand the world around us, from why leaves change colour to discovering invisible pollutants in the air.
 Pick up a can of soft drink and you’ll find chemistry everywhere, from the metal can you’re holding, to the paint used to cover it and the liquid inside.
 Just breathe in and out and you’re performing a chemical reaction, which is a little scary, but pretty great too…